Parks, Trails and Water

 VILLAGE PARK FACILITIES:

-- Lion’s Park – Lion’s Park offers a large playground, park shelters, swimming pool, splashpad, basketball and sand volleyball courts, and baseball, softball, and soccer fields.
+- Lion’s Park – Lion’s Park offers a large playground, park shelters, swimming pool, splashpad, basketball court, and baseball, softball, and soccer fields.

 - Lions Park Swimming Pool -Located at 318 Park St, Mazomanie.
 The pool will close for the season on August 28, 2019.
-For more information call 608-795-2106.
+For more information call 608-795-2106 when pool is open.
 Click here for Swimming Lessons Form.
 Click here for a fee schedule.

 - Park Shelters – The JC’s and the Lion’s Shelters are our covered shelters.
 These shelters offer picnic table seating and electric outlets for use.
 Click here for a fee schedule.